 - Patience and understanding.
 Like any teacher, you’ll need to have good patience and understanding.
 Electrical trainees are eager to learn and develop.
 As a result, they’ll often quickly pick up the basic skills required to do the job successfully.

 - Desire to grow.
-If you want to grow and develop your business, you’ll be motivated to work closely with trainees to help them develop, ensuring they offer the best possible service to your customers.
+Suppose you want to grow and develop your business.
+In that case, you’ll be motivated to work closely with trainees to help them develop, ensuring they offer the best possible service to your customers.

 What are the benefits of recruiting a trainee?